db371/foundry-fund-me-f23/README.md

 #About

-This is a crowd-sourcing app learned while pursuing Patrick Collin's Youtube Solidity Course.
+This is a crowd-sourcing app created in Foundry while pursuing Patrick Collin's Youtube Solidity Course.